iamwatchdogs/Linux-Cheatsheet/README.md

 	# Get the PID of a running program
 	pidof apache2

-	# Get the PIDs of a running program with multiple instances
+	# Get the Ps of a running program with multiple instances
 	pidof -x apache2

-	# Get the PID of a running program with partial name match
+	# Get the PID  a running program with partial name match
 	pidof -c partial_name
 	```